 The two objective functions that are optimized in this paper contain overturning moment and fluid c.g. height.
 These functions attempt to be minimized in the optimization process to produce the most proper elliptical area.
-Area constraints and also constraints applied to the variables in equation (18) play an are equal to 0.5.
+Area constraints and also constraints applied to the variables in equation (18) play an important roll in minimizing the functions.
+The elliptical curves are shaped using five variables applied as control points.
+These variables are optimized during the optimization process.
+This optimization process is based on the sum of weighted cost functions.